 The Comparison table or chart will be updated with the data for the updated selection of sites, geographies and statistical comparisons.

-To create a new comparison report you will perform the following steps:
+To create a Comparison report you will perform the following steps:

-- Enter a name for your new comparison report, and click Save.
+- Enter a name for your Comparison report, and click Create.

 - When done selecting variables, click Apply.